alxhill/alxhill.dev/topics/rust/index.md

 Specifically, the trait `Shadeable` can be implemented by any type - including ones that are not safe to send between threads.
 At first I thought this was inherent in how `dyn` worked, so rewrote the Material system to be an enum instead of an `Arc`.
 This worked fine, but does mean that Materials have to take up much more space than they need (e.g a `Normal` material has no fields, while a `Phong` has to leave space for two lambertian BDRFs, a glossy BDRF and an optional PerfectlySpecular BDRF - a total of 5 doubles and 4 colors).
 At the scale of this project, that doesn't realluy matter, but it seems preferable to share materials rather than copy them around with so much extra padding.

 The alternative solution was much simpler - make Shadeable require `Sync + Send`.
-Because none of the Materials do any mutation, no other
+Because none of the Materials do any mutation, no other code needed:

 ```rust
 pub trait Shadeable: Debug + Sync + Send {